 While this list is targeted towards shoulder season trips in the southwest, I hope it provides a framework for making packrafting gear decisions in other landscapes.
 If you know it will be warmer than the conditions I laid out in the intro, you can leave some of these items at home.
 As well, regulations will sometimes determine your gear list; you will not always need a fire pan or wag bags.
 Most of all, I hope that this gear list reflects the essence of packrafts as tools for expanding the backpacking experience.

 Disclosure: The author owns the products mentioned in this article.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 About the author